mano-at-sdsc/published-documentation/Home.md

 ## Checking and approving your submission

-Once a datapackage has been submitted
+Once a datapackage has been submitted you can view it in the portal to see how it will appear for portal users.
+See [How to review your datapackage](https://github.com/nih-cfde/published-documentation/wiki/How-to-review-a-datapackage) for more details.